michal-g/Notebooks-to-Packages/README.md

 4. **Classes**
     - applying object-oriented programming within a package
     - how OOP affects package structure
+    - refactoring a class design to introduce hierarchical class structure

 ## Preparing for the workshop ##